Do you want to send WordPress emails with Postmark?

 Now you’re logging all of your emails, you can see exactly what your WordPress site is sending through your Postmark account.
 Even better, you can monitor engagement and deliverability so you can be sure that your WordPress emails don’t go to spam.

-You may also wan to check out our guide to the top WordPress email tracking plugins.
+If you’re usure if Postmark is the best fit for your needs, you may want to investigate some Postmark alternatives for transactional email.
+You may also want to check out our guide to the top WordPress email tracking plugins.

 And that’s it!
 You’re all set up with Postmark in WordPress.